Royal Air Philippines: Features and amenities

 Royal Air Philippines passengers currently receive 10 kg free check-in allowance on top of the 7 kg allowance on hand-carry items.
 The airline also offers in-flight entertainment through its Sapphire In-Flight Entertainment Platform, which is a partnership with Global JD Capital Pte Ltd. In August 2020, the airline announced a partnership with Sabre Corporation that enabled the airline to use Sabre distribution software in its ticketing systems.

 Destinations

-As of March 2025, Royal Air Philippines serves the following destinations:
+As of March 2025, Royal Air Philippines flies (or has flown) to the following destinations:

 Fleet

+As of October 2024, Royal Air Philippines operates the following aircraft: